chetan466/Restaurant-Management-System/README.md

 # Restaurant-Management-Systemm
-code to reslove the manageman Restauran syastem
+code to reslove the manageman Restauran